-Peel the celery root and cut into thin strips.
-Core your apples and cut into similar sized thin strips.
-Place in a large bowl and coat with lime juice to prevent browning.
+- Place the apples and celery root in a large bowl and coat with lime juice to prevent browning.
 Add the onions and their marinade, minced jalapeno, and cilantro.
 Toss to combine and top with poppy seeds.

-I teamed up with North Coast to bring you this post.
+I teamed up with Jules Taylor Wines to bring you this post.
 As always, all opinions are my own.